HTTP-RPC/Kilo/README.md

 A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
 The response can be used to process an API definition programatically; for example, to generate client-side stub code.

 ## WebServiceProxy
-The `WebServiceProxy` class submits API requests.
+The `WebServiceProxy` class is used to submit API requests to a server.
 It provides a single constructor that accepts the following arguments:

 * `method` - the HTTP method to execute
 * `url` - the URL of the requested resource